 Join the village/parish email list.
 Regular e-mails are sent around by Caryl Joyce.
 Please give Caryl your e-mail address if you wish to receive these. email@example.com

 Lamyatt village oil buying group – Anthony Ffooks continues to look after this group and a village e-mail goes round to remind all who want to be in on an order.
-The latest e-mail was on 2nd Jan 2018: “2018 Oil Orders will be in January, March, May, August and November.
-A “Caryl Mail” email will be sent out on the first day of these months and all orders received by THURSDAY evening will be included in the Order which will be placed with Watson Fuels on the Friday.
-Delivery will be within 10 working days from the Friday.”
-Please contact Anthony by telephone on 812994 or email on email@example.com
+The latest e-mail was on 4th May 2018 with all orders to be with Anthony before he places the order on the 11th – Please contact Anthony by telephone on 812994 or email on email@example.com

 Spark – have been providing practical support to the voluntary sector in Somerset for many years.
 Their aim is to inspire strong and sustainable communities through voluntary and community action.
 Spark website